andrew-k-21-12/kjs-box/frontend-example/modules/material-design/src/jsMain/kotlin/io/github/andrewk2112/kjsbox/frontend/example/materialdesign/designtokens/component/README.md

 It's better to extract styles rather than do wrapper components, as in this case it's possible to benefit from style compositions and avoid deeply nested constructions just to apply some styling.

-It's also possible to treat this package as a compilation of the component design tokens.